 Startups and small businesses progress with modern development capabilities.
 So, we are constantly exposed to new ways of displaying the contents of a website.
 When parallax first came out, it was a huge thing.
 Now, developers are figuring out a way to make all pages interactive and flowing within each other.
-The effect is called a Polaroid stack, a grid of images that moves along the page as you scroll up and down.
-For example, the Polaroid stack could jump from one element to the next one without losing focus.
+The Polaroid stack could jump from one element to the next without losing focus.
 Quite a few websites already employ this technique.
-The Tympanus team looks at one particular startup that uses this method and explains in detail how to achieve the same effect on your website/project.
+The Tympanus team looks at one particular startup that uses this method and explains how to achieve the same effect on your website/project.

 Material design exposure grows by the minute.
 It provides a lot of ways to play with content.
-With the combination of good JS and CSS, the results can be truly game-changing.
+The results can be truly game-changing with the combination of good JS and CSS.
 This is very appealing to modern developers.
 Bhakti Al Akbar has coded the “Material Scroll Animation,” a material design built scroll effect that first displays the header of the content you’re about to view and then offers a simple slide button that will uncover the actual content of that particular header.
 This creates an exciting experience of exploring new content. jQuery is a magnificent “language.

 The faster the better, or at least, the smoother the better!
 Smooth is the other name of modern CSS3 properties, also HTML5.
 Smooth is what makes websites stand out.
 It is what front-end developers continue to strive for.
 The Elastic Circle Slideshow could be the smoothest slideshow to date.
-It swipes through items rapidly without causing any attention loss or any other discomfort for the user.
-We see this particular slideshow as a great alternative for both desktop and mobile sites.
-To explore this great jQuery animation effect fully, you will need to download the full source code.
+It swipes through items rapidly without causing attention loss or discomfort for the user.
+This particular slideshow is a great alternative for desktop and mobile sites.
+To fully explore this great jQuery animation effect, you will need to download the full source code.

-jQuery is highly regarded by those who work with anything that is related to statistics, analytics, and analysis. jQuery can really shine in those areas.
-It can help to create certain elements in more flexible versions of themselves.
-This particular piece of code really intrigued us.
+jQuery is highly regarded by those who work with anything related to statistics, analytics, and analysis. jQuery can shine in those areas.
+It can help to create some aspects in more flexible versions of themselves.
+This particular piece of code intrigued us.
 Ettrics is a PRO user on CodePen, sharing great stuff, particularly the Interactive Bar Graph, a new way of using animations to power your charts and graphs.
 Interactive Bar Graph lets you put together different timelines of data.
 With interactive action (such as a mouse click), uncover the particular data about a specific bar graph.
-It’s a wonderful way of talking about sports games and other games where players rely on result stats.
+It’s a wonderful way of talking about sports and other games where players rely on results stats.

 Popmotion brings complicated physics to your web design workflow.
-It is not difficult to understand how they actually work, though.
 Animations, physics movements, and input tracking are the three main examples that can be seen on the Popmotion web page.
+It is not difficult to understand how they work, though.
 Popmotion is used to drive the motion of a user interface.
 It has native support for CSS, DOM attributes, and SVG and SVG paths.
 It can be used with any API that accepts numerical values.
-It’s one of the most fun libraries that you will get to work with on these particular issues.

 jQuery has its own animation engine for transformations and other cool stuff.
 So, it comes as no surprise that DrawSVG exists.
 It is a jQuery library for animating the paths of SVG content.
 It is lightweight and asks that you specify the paths and let the library do the rest.